 - Platinum Premier elite status: 100 nights and $20,000 of spending

-The Platinum Premier elite status is a new addition and more details will be released about the updated membership tiers in the near future as the August merger date arrives.
+The Platinum Premier elite status is an addition and more details will be released about the updated membership tiers in the near future as the August merger date arrives.

 Free Breakfast Benefits Extended